ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 If  such a modification is carried out because of financial difficulties of the borrower, then the gain or loss is presented together with impairment losses.
 In other cases, it is presented as interest income calculated using the effective interest rate method.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000065_260425c8eec02d77dfe38e26919d891310141fbe42bad7c5f9920e55be2adcf7.png)
+**Description**: The image contains the text "NOTES TO THE FINANCIAL STATEMENTS" in a serif font and a desaturated purple color.
+The words "FINANCIAL STATEMENTS" are on the bottom line and are larger than "NOTES TO THE."

 Year ended 31 December 2022